OSRAM Licht (OTCMKTS:OSAGF) Reaches New 52-Week High at $65.00

-OSRAM Licht AG (OTCMKTS:OSAGF) shares reached a new 52-week high on Friday .
-The company traded as high as $65.00 and last traded at $65.00, with a volume of 200 shares.
-The stock had previously closed at $64.43.
+OSRAM Licht AG (OTCMKTS:OSAGF)’s share price reached a new 52-week high during trading on Thursday .
+The stock traded as high as $65.00 and last traded at $65.00, with a volume of 0 shares traded.
+The stock had previously closed at $65.00.

 OSRAM Licht Company Profile (OTCMKTS:OSAGF)